keeganjk/rice/README.md

 * `dunst` + `libnotify`: Notifications
 * `slock`: Simple lockscreen
 * `zsh`: Shell
     + Install the `zsh-autosuggestions` and `zsh-syntax-highlighting` plugins, they should be available in the OS's repositories
+* `xdg-user-dirs`: For managing custom directories
 #### Recommended
 * `sxhkd`: Handles shortcuts, is easier to configure than manually adding them to `dwm`'s `config.h`
 * `mpc`: Controller for `mpd`, used for shortcuts with `sxhkd`